 foresaw with enthusiasm an age of huge public murals, invoking a better life for the people.

 Munch nevertheless maintains a deliberately down-to-earth approach in these depictions of the folk around Ekely; this is no pastoral idyll.
-In this adaptation of Van Gogh famous painting Sower, with the same the intense, visionary surge of colour and light.
+In this adaptation of Vincent van Gogh's painting Sower, with the same the intense, visionary surge of colour and light.